 In the 2016 California case against Jiffy Lube, investigators encountered some dubious claims they categorized as “fraud.”
-One repair technicians said the fuel system cleaning he recommended would remove the carbon found in the vehicle’s intake manifold, increasing the car’s economy by 2 to 3 mpg.
+Technicians said the fuel system cleaning he recommended would remove the carbon found in the vehicle’s intake manifold, increasing the car’s economy by 2 to 3 MPG.
 These claims were bogus, so you can file them under “lies.”
 Naturally, no cleaning was necessary to begin with, and the manual recommended against flushes.

 6. ‘You need a new belt’

 Time after time, California investigators who asked for oil changes heard they needed other repairs ASAP.
 In one documented scam, a Jiffy Lube employee said a 2000 Chevy needed a new belt.
 On top of the oil change, the service center charged $89.99 for the belt.
 You know where this is going, right?
 State vehicle inspectors examined every inch of the car beforehand.
 The belt was in perfect shape prior to its arrival at Jiffy Lube.

 Next: This shop had more devious methods than usual.